mohammed-yassinehabibi/MSPIDNA-SMC-ABC-RF/README.md

 ```
 ## How to test the inference method quickly

 In  the [results_analysis](results_analysis.ipynb) notebook, we give a function that can be used to run new inference experiments with already trained MSPIDNA networks.
 We also give an implementation of an idea developed in [Deep Learning and Approximate Bayesian Computation for Finite sites model multivariate inference](Deep_Learning_and_Approximate_Bayesian_Computation_for_Finite_sites_model_multivariate_inference.pdf) to assess the efficiency of the implemented method as well as functions to plot the results of the inference (AD & 2D posteriors).
-We also provide an implementation of SMC-ABC-RF functions.

 ## Overall presentation of the repository
 This repository gives an implementation of a process made to infer parameters of a stochastic finite sites model whose output data are DNA sequences sampled in a population with a known common ancestor.
 The process is motivated and explained in [Deep Learning and Approximate Bayesian Computation for Finite sites model multivariate inference](Deep_Learning_and_Approximate_Bayesian_Computation_for_Finite_sites_model_multivariate_inference.pdf).